BindBC/bindbc-sdl/README.md

 subConfiguration "bindbc-sdl:image" "static"
 ```

-This will ensure the appropriate `BindBC*_Static` versoins are given to the compiler.
+This will ensure the appropriate `BindBC*_Static` versions are given to the compiler.
 It also has the benefit that it completely excludes from the build all of the source modules related to the dynamic bindings, i.e. they will never be passed to the compiler.
 When using DUB, prefer this approach over the `versions` directive.

 ## The minimum required SDL version
 By default, each bindbc-sdl package is configured to compile bindings for the lowest supported version of the C libraries.
 This ensures the widest level of compatibility at runtime.
 This behavior can be overridden via the `-version` compiler switch and the `versions` DUB directive.